 16bNever be wise (conceited ) in your own sight (poor personal perspective that negatively regulates outward behavior).

-if people would act on the principles of the gospel, the world would soon be at peace.
+[bctt tweet=” if people would act on the principles of the gospel, the world would soon be at peace.
 No man would suffer himself many times to be overwhelmed in this way with coals of fire.
-It is not human nature, bad as it is; and if Christians… Click To Tweet
+It is not human nature, bad as it is; and if Christians would meet all unkindness with kindness, all malice with benevolence, and all wrong with right, peace would soon pervade the community, and even opposition to the gospel might soon die away.” username=”LibertyCF3″]

 (14) Rom 12: 17 – 19 Living Peaceably Can Pour Wrath on Enemies.